crea8r/communify/README.md

 - [ ] Deploy on communify.online
 - [ ] Contact Blowfish to whitelist
 - [ ] Admin can upload csv file to add mutiple members
+  - [x] New instruction for adding multiple members
+  - [ ] UI implementation
-- [ ] Admin can mint token to individuals
+- [x] Admin can mint token to individuals
 - [ ] Special functions for Superteam
   - [ ] Members can send request & other can fulfill the request through a telegram bot
   - [ ] Telegram bot for token transfer